 The fees associated with renting District 210's facilities reflect the standards established by other area high schools.
 All users - except Lemont High School organizations or those with intergovernmental contracts with the district - are assessed a facility usage fee.
 This fee is administered whether the facility is being used by an organization for practice or competition, and regardless of whether or not the organization charges an entrance fee to the event.

-To learn more about the fees associated with using District 210 facilities, click on the 'Facility Usage Fees' link on the right side of the page.
+To learn more about the fees associated with using District 210 facilities, or to download a facility usage request application, click on the 'Facility Usage Fees' link on the right side of the page.

 Paying Student Fees